‘vines off the trellis,’ the creative use of climbers, with dan long

 The key is which vine for which use, because (hint): planting a trumpet vine or wisteria in your climbing rose bush probably isn’t a good matchup.

 Dan Long joined me on my public-radio show and podcast from Athens, Georgia, where he owns Brushwood Nursery aka gardenvines dot com.
 Dan’s the person I know with the most vines—300-something over all in his collection the last time I asked, and more than 150 Clematis species and varieties alone.
-I suspect he has something for every possible use we can come up with, and that’s what we talked about in the March 14, 2016 show, which you can stream using the player below or at this link as you read along.
+I suspect he has something for every possible use we can come up with, and that’s what we talked about in the March 14, 2016 show.

-A link to a highly popular past interview with Dan, on how to prune Clematis, is at the bottom of the story, along with a chance to enter to win one of two $30 Brushwood gift certificates I’ve bought to share.
+A link to a highly popular past interview with Dan, on how to prune Clematis, is at the bottom of the story.

 my ‘vines off the trellis’ q&a with dan long